rmdm/nodups/README.md

 // array now contains [ 1, { a: 5 }, 2 ]
 ```

 **nodups** compares objects values in depth and only checks own enumerable properties of the objects.
-Primitive properties and values are compared with [`SameValueZero`](https://www.ecma-international.org/ecma-262/8.0/#sec-samevaluezero) algorithm - that means **nodups** threats `NaN` values as equal to each other by default:
+Primitive properties and values are compared with [`SameValueZero`](https://www.ecma-international.org/ecma-262/8.0/#sec-samevaluezero) algorithm - that means **nodups** treats `NaN` values as equal to each other by default:

 ```javascript
 nodups([ NaN, 0, NaN, NaN ])